ssato/python-anytemplate/README.rst

 Template search paths
 ^^^^^^^^^^^^^^^^^^^^^^^

-The CLI frontend (anytemplate_cli) supports to specify the template search paths with -T|--template-path option.
+The CLI tool (anytemplate_cli) supports to specify the template search paths with -T|--template-path option.
 This is useful when using 'include' directive in templates; ex. -T .:templates/.